The UVM Medical Center Community Health Needs Assessments

 The University of Vermont Medical Center routinely conducts community health needs assessments (CHNA) to understand current health trends, needs, and assets.
 The new federal legislation requires hospitals to conduct community health assessments every three years.
 Community assessments help us to identify areas of focus and are an integral resource for our community benefits plan.

-The UVM Medical Center’s 2016 Community Health Needs Assessment covers the health service area of Chittenden and Grand Isle counties.
-The assessment includes information from focus groups, table discussions at a community breakfast, community leader interviews, and a community survey.
-The following topic areas were identified as the top ten needs in the community (in alphabetical order):
+The UVM Medical Center's 2019 Community Health Needs Assessment covers the health service area of Chittenden and Grand Isle counties.
+The assessment includes information from community leader interviews and survey, secondary data, a community survey and table discussions at a community breakfast.
+The following topic areas were identified as the top six needs in the community.

 - Affordable Housing